ntnn/tensile/README.md

 }
 ```

-As engines work with interfaces elements can be anything that satisfies
+As engines work with interfaces nodes can be anything that satisfies the
-the relevant interfaces - and since elements are written in Go no other
+relevant interfaces - and since elements are written in Go no other tool
-tool is needed to manage dependencies.
+is needed to manage dependencies.

 ## Compliance